Hassan-2k03/baggage-storage-room/README.md

         - Search for items by ID.
         - Update item details.
         - Delete items.
-        - Display the current contents of the hash table and priority queue.
+        - Display the current contents of the hash table.

 5. **Exit the Program**
     - Select the exit option from the menu when done.